isomerpages/mse-sggreenplan/_resources/funding.md

 title: Funding
 description: Funding and Grants
 permalink: /funding/
+variant: markdown
 ---

-# For Communities, Schools, Businesses
+## For Communities, Schools, Businesses

 #### SG Eco Fund
 The S$50 million [SG Eco Fund](https://www.mse.gov.sg/sgecofund/) was launched by the Ministry of Sustainability and the Environment to support the co-creation of solutions for a sustainable Singapore.
 The Fund is open to the People, Private and Public (3P) sectors and aims to support ground-up projects that involve the community and advance environmental sustainability in Singapore.
 Projects across a broad range of areas related to sustainability, including climate change mitigation, waste reduction, as well as the conservation of nature and biodiversity, are supported.